 My name is Davis.
-In September 2014, I decided to spend a year reaching out and finding ways to help people I’ve never met, but admire.
-You can find out more about my story here.
-I update my progress every Tuesday.
+In September 2014, I decided to spend a year reaching out to role models I’ve never met.
+Here’s why.

 Want to join me and reach out to your role models?
 You can get details for the 7-Day CWA Challenge below.